 - soy nuts, including soybeans and edamame

 While they are healthy for you, most fruits contain a lot of fiber.
-They belong on the avoid list if they are:
+Fruits belong on the list of foods to avoid if they are:

 - have seeds that can’t be removed (like most berries)

 You can eat fruit that’s been peeled and if the flesh has been cooked until very soft, such as applesauce.
 You can also eat canned fruits, but choose the type packed in water or in their own juice to avoid excess sugar.
 Most fruit juices are fine to drink, but only with the pulp removed.
 Skip prune juice since it’s very high in fiber.

 Like fruits, vegetables are also full of fiber.
 Include them in your diet only if they are: